VihaanLearnsCode/tiletrials/README.md

 ## Project 2: Optimal Sequence Finder
   Building off my first project, I now flip the script.
 Given a single initial board, which repeatable string of length n will solve it the best?
+  For n = 4, this runs all strings from WWWW to SSSS in {W, A, S, D}, which is 256 strings.
+  Note: There will always be some unfairness due to how new tiles are spawned - but hey, that's life, I guess.
   Here are the results for a random board, where n = 4:

+  Board Tested:
+  [[0 0 2 0]
+  [0 0 0 0]
+  [0 0 0 0]
+  [0 2 0 0]]
+  Best sequence used: WAWD
+  Best tile found: 512 , 1 in 1 games (100.0%)

+  There is more I think I can do here, such as involving actual algorithms or rudimentary AI, or even inferring performance patterns based on the results.
+Hence I have made it its own project.

 ## Project 3: Algorithmic Agents